Go

 Key features

-- Simple, consistent and easy-to-use library API
+- Simple, consistent and easy-to-use module API

 - Asynchronous exception reporting